RedGreenBlue09/ConsoleArrayVisualizer/README.md

 # ConsoleArrayVisualizer
 Visualizes arrays on Windows terminal emulator.

 Usage: Run the executable in the console.
+Executables is available in the folder `Executable`.

 # Build